azuline/rose/docs/TAGGING_CONVENTIONS.md

 - `conductor`
 - `djmixer`

-Rosé writes a single tag value into the _Track Artists_ and _Album Artists_
+Rosé writes a single tag value into the _Track Artists_ and _Release Artists_
 tags.
 Though some conventions exist for writing each role into its own tag, Rosé does not follow them, due to inconsistent (mainly nonexistent) support by other useful programs.